 How to get support at home

-If you want support at home, ask Adult Social Care for an assessment.
-After you've had an assessment, we can then discuss your options.
+If you want support at home, ask for an assessment from Adult Social Care.
+After you've had an assessment, we can discuss your options.

-- arrange home care from a registered provider listed the Care Quality Commission website
+- arrange home care from a registered provider listed on the Care Quality Commission website

 - arrange home care with a provider that works for the Council

 - get information and advice about care options from Age UK

 - find local support on the My Life directory

 - get information about choosing care and support from the Care Choices directory

 - find out how to employ a personal assistant on the People Plus website